moritzwilksch/moritzwilksch.github.io/_posts/2021-04-29-gradient-descent.md

 **NOTE**: while everything described in this post can be used to find either maxima or minima, it is more common to construct a loss function such that its minimum is the optimal value.
 Hence, we’ll just look at minima from here.

 ## Wait, I already know how to find minima …
-Finding minima used to be easy back in school: Given a function f, we find its local extrema by taking its derivative, setting it zero, and solve for x.
+Finding minima used to be easy back in school: Given a function f, we find its local extrema by taking its derivative, setting it zero, and solving for x.
 Let’s take for example:

 $$
 f(x) = \frac{2}{3}x^3 + 3x^2 +4x+2